deNBI/OpenStackTests/README.md

 ~~~bash
 $> pip3 install git+https://github.com/deNBI/OpenStackTests@dev
 ~~~
-Before you can start the tests, you need to set some configurations. <br>
+Before you can start the tests you have to set some configurations. <br>
-You need to set them on the config.yml for all tests and also for the complex test in the complex_test.yml
+All tests require the config.yml.
+The more complex tests also require the complex_test.yml

 ## Basic-Test
 There are some basic tests: